johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 ### ActivityCard Component
 - **Files:** `components/ActivityCard.tsx`, `components/ActivityCard.module.css`
-- **Purpose:** Displays either the "Now" or "Next" activity card.
+- **Purpose:** Displays the current activity card based on `currentSymbol`.
 - **Props (Inputs):**
-  - `title: string`: The title of the card ("Now" or "Next").
+  - `title: string`: The display name of the current symbol, or a placeholder.
   - `symbolFilename: string | null`: The filename of the symbol to display.
-  - `onClick?: () => void`: Callback function triggered when the card is clicked.
+  - `onClick?: () => void`: Callback function triggered when the card is clicked in edit mode.
-  - `isFocus?: boolean`: If true, applies focus styling (green background, enhanced pulsing shadow via `.focusCard` class).
-  - `isEditMode: boolean`: Determines whether the card is clickable (edit mode) or displays symbol text (view mode).
+  - `isEditMode: boolean`: Determines whether the card is clickable (edit mode) or plays audio (view mode).
+  - `onRemove?: () => void`: Optional callback for handling removal (e.g., in sequence editor).
+Displays an 'X' button in edit mode if provided (except for 'finished.png').
 - **Responsibilities:**
-  - Displays the symbol and title for the activity.
+  - Displays the symbol image and title for the current activity.
   - Triggers the parent (`App.tsx`) callback (`onClick`) when clicked in edit mode, initiating the symbol selection process via `SymbolSelectionPopup`.
-  - Applies focus styling for the "Now" card with subtle pulsing animation.
+  - Triggers audio playback for the displayed symbol using `utils/speech.ts` when clicked in view mode.
-  - Shows placeholder when no symbol is selected.
+  - Shows placeholder text when no symbol is selected.
+  - Optionally displays a remove button in edit mode.

 ### SymbolButton Component
 - **Files:** `components/SymbolButton.tsx`, `components/SymbolButton.module.css`